|

 existing vines of Sangiovese, Trebbiano and Malvasia.
 The wine spends

-about a year and a half in oak and the 2006 is phenomenal.
+about a year and a half in oak and the 2006 was phenomenal.
 It is

 medium-full bodied on the palate, has a fantastic nose and is beautifully